snur206/reading-notes/401/class38notes.md

 Compare and contrast implicit and explicit intents.

 Explicit intent is used to to start a component in your own app and implicit intent do not name a specific component.
+Both are used in your app where they are connected with an app or a response to the users actions.

 What is the primary information contained within an Intent?